Warning: fake e-mails

 - email@example.com: investigations after contact with NS

-- Pages where the url begins with https://webforms.tripolis.com: these are often forms.
+- Pages where the URL begins with https://webforms.tripolis.com: these are often forms

-- firstname.lastname@example.org: research into Spoor
+- firstname.lastname@example.org: research for Spoor

-- email@example.com: regular promotional prizes
+- email@example.com: contests

-- firstname.lastname@example.org: sending research emails
+- firstname.lastname@example.org: sending address for research mail campaigns

 Reporting fake emails and websites